 You will have access to fully equipped laboratories, with excellent biomedical engineering research facilities.
 In the computer lab, you’ll have the opportunity to develop hands-on skills using modern computer software to solve problems relevant to biomedical issues.

-This biomedical engineering master’s course is studied full-time over one year.
+This biomedical engineering master’s course is accredited by the Institution of Mechanical Engineers (IMechE) and is studied full-time over one year.